 Dictionary definition: the intention to revoke (a will).

 - by an express or implied revocation by a subsequent will, codicil or other document duly executed as if it were a will; or

 In both cases, the testator must also have an intention to revoke (animus revocandi), which must be unambiguous.
 Otherwise, a revocation will not be valid.

-Additional info: wills can also be revoked by the testator’s subsequent marriage or civil partnership.
+Additional info: English wills can also be revoked by the testator’s subsequent marriage or civil partnership.

 2. Bona vacantia

 Dictionary definition: property not disposed of by a decedent’s will and to which no relative is entitled under intestacy laws.

 Explanation: when a person dies intestate (without having made a will), s46 Administration of Estates Act 1925 establishes the order of priority in which relatives of the deceased person are entitled to receive.
 Where there are no relatives at all, the entire estate will pass to the Crown* and the estate is described as bona vacantia.